Minimal instances with no weakly stable matching for three-sided problem with cyclic incomplete preferences: Concluding remarks

 \section{Concluding remarks}

-In this paper, we study the problem stated by Biro and McDermid in~\cite{Biro}, namely, we seek for instances with no weakly stable matching for 3-DSM-CYC with $n<6$.
+In this paper, we study the problem stated by Biro and McDermid in~\cite{Biro}, namely, we seek for instances with no weakly stable matching for 3DSM-CYC with $n<6$.
 In particular, we find the minimal value of $n$, with which such instances exist, and describe some of them.
-For $n=3$, all counterexamples seem to have one and the same structure.
-We are going to consider this structure in a separate paper.

 The idea of this study is due to the work of Lam and Paxton~\cite{Lam}, who give an example of problem 3DSM-CYC for $n=90$ with no stable matching.
 This example is based on an analogous example proposed by Biro and McDermid for problem~3DSMI-CYC with $n=6$.
-Our example constructed for problem~3DSMI with $n=3$ allows one to make the dimension of an example for problem~3DSM with no stable matching as low as $n=45$.
+Our example constructed for problem~3DSMI with $n=3$ allows one to make the size of an example for problem~3DSM with no stable matching as low as $n=45$.
 According to results obtained in Sect.~3, the further decrease of $n$ for problem~3DSMI is impossible.
 However, it seems possible to find problem 3DSM with no stable matching with $n<45$ using some other methods.

 Actually, Lam and Paxton studied not only 3-DSM-CYC, but also its $k$-gender analog, $k$-DSM-CYC, for arbitrary $k\geqslant 3$.
 First they have represented problem~3-DSMI-CYC as a particular case of $k$-DSMI-CYC with $n^2$ representatives of each gender.
 Then by the reduction from $k$-DSMI-CYC they have proved that $k$-DSM-CYC is NP-complete.